Are the advantages of leasing versus owning that great?

 • Vegetables

-There are many food processing and packaging companies that lease their equipment.
-But, they are not the only industry to rent equipment.
+Many food processing and packaging companies lease their equipment.
+However, they are not the only industry that rents equipment.
 Leasing equipment is truly an excellent choice.
 You never have to worry about depreciation on the equipment.
-You can take advantage of the lease being an expense and not assets on your tax filings.
-Above that, the most significant advantage is that you can upgrade your equipment as newer, more innovative equipment becomes available.
-You will have your capital to spend on other business needs and expansion.
+You can take advantage of the lease being an expense and not an asset on your tax filings.
+Above that, the most significant benefit is that you can upgrade your equipment as newer, more innovative equipment becomes available.
+You will have the capital to spend on other business needs and expansion.
 All those reasons are why you would want to lease the equipment for your food processing and packaging plant.